 The most popular ways to serve the scones is with a generous smear of clotted cream and jam.
 If you can’t find any clotted cream, I love to serve mine with a generous pat of good quality butter.
 Oh, and a good cup of tea on the side!
 These lemon poppy seed scones make the perfect addition to your breakfast, brunch, afternoon tea, or dessert table.

-If you’re feeling a little more fancy, you can serve the scones with a lemon or fruit curd.
-Or a luscious homemade raspberry curd as I did here:
+If you’re feeling a little more fancy, you can serve the scones with a lemon curd or fruit curd: try my popular luscious homemade raspberry curd, sweet blueberry curd, or tangy strawberry curd.

-Just cold, refrigerated butter is not good enough for getting flaky layers in your scones.
+Just cold, refrigerated butter melts too quickly when working it into the scone dough.
 Frozen butter stays cold for longer, giving you enough time to work with the dough without it softening.

 I freeze my butter by cutting it into small cubes, laying them out on a plate, and freezing for about 10 minutes.
-They need to be in small pieces because it is much easier to cut the butter into the flour that way.
-Also, it freezes faster.
+They need to be in small pieces because it's much easier to incorporate the butter into the flour that way.
+Also, it freezes faster!

 It is important not to get any egg wash onto the sides of the scones because that will prevent the scones from rising as much as possible as they bake in the oven.
 Only brush the tops for a crunchy, golden top.